• Skip to primary navigation

 This was another great budget hotel and we had such a lovely stay with this family.
 The rooms are basic but spotlessly clean, the bed (with mosquito net) is super comfortable and there are free bicycles available.

-The best thing about this homestay was the host family who were very friendly, welcoming and helpful throughout our stay.
+The best thing about this homestay was the host family who was very friendly, welcoming, and helpful throughout our stay.

 They arranged transport for us to Da Nang train station and helped us make a reservation for bus tickets from Nha Trang to Dalat.